Building AI Agent? Test & Secure your AI Agent now. Request access

 Start by mastering manual testing basics, then learn a programming language like Java or Python.
 Or, explore automation tools like **Qodex.ai**, **Selenium**, gradually building practical projects for hands-on experience.

-7. Some of the best practices in Test Automation:
+7. Best practices in Test Automation

 • Choose wisely: Automate tests with high value, repetition, and stability.
 Leave exploratory and edge cases for manual testing.